Owen771/Meta_Threads_Clone/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Note: tailwind.config.js, globals.css are provided by the course

 ### Auth

 - Clerk: a 3rd party provided auth component (login with Github, Google, Email etc.)